Trello vs. Jira: new 2018 detailed review

 - Team collaboration

-Have you ever worked halfway through a project only to find your team is no longer on the same page?
-Frustrating, isn’t it?
+Have you ever worked halfway through a project only to find your team’s no longer on the same page?
 Developers are jumping to the next stage in the project, while the design team is still wrapping up their part.
-And neither team knows what the other is doing.
+And to top it off, neither team knows what the other is doing.
+It’s frustrating, right?

 - Kanban boards